bparanj/crystal/electronics/design/building-blocks.md

 Why do we need to generate signals in electronics?

-Let me explain why signal generation is important in electronics.

 Signal generation is essential because it serves as the foundation for numerous electronic applications and communications.
 Here are the key reasons:

 1. Communication Systems